-Plan Your Kitchen Design Ideas with RoomSketcher
+Plan Your Kitchen Design Ideas With RoomSketcher

 Here are a few simple tips on how to turn your kitchen design ideas into a plan of action:

 If you love to cook, countertop space is critical.
-Keep yours clear with plenty of storage.
+Keep yours clear, with plenty of storage.
 Create a kitchen layout with a “kitchen work triangle.”
 If you have two cooks in your kitchen, consider adding a second prep sink.
 You’ll speed up your prep time and keep out of each other’s way.
 Also, make sure to include some open shelving, to keep your cookbooks close at hand – if you love to cook, you are likely to have a few.

-If you are short on time or cooking is not your thing, don’t trick out your kitchen with the latest gas cooker.
+Are you usually short on time or cooking is not your thing, don’t trick out your kitchen with the latest gas cooker.
 Instead, keep your cooktop simple and invest in a double oven.
 A double oven will allow you to reheat several dishes at once.
 Look for models where the top oven includes a microwave function.
 If you are planning a small kitchen, look for a single oven that has the same convection/microwave combination.

 If you have many sets of dishes, upper cabinets will work best for you.
-If some are display worthy, add some glass front cabinets to show them off.
+If some are display-worthy, add some glass-front cabinets to show them off.
 However, if you love the open look, you can create a modern open kitchen, by moving your dishes below counter into kitchen drawers.
 These are becoming very popular and are a great alternative to traditional upper cabinet storage.

-Where to hold court
+Where to Hold Court

 Love to entertain?
 If so, consider whether you enjoy doing so in the kitchen.
 We all know guests are drawn to the kitchen, no matter how big or small.
 If hosting dinner parties is your thing, you need a strategy to keep the conversation going and your kitchen functioning.